 The Best Materials For A Mattress Protector

 Breathable mattress protectors are generally made from materials such as cotton or bamboo.
-These kinds of materials are not only soft and bacteria-resistant, but they prevent moisture and/or heat from getting trapped and causing degradation of the mattress Having a breathable mattress protector will lead to higher quality sleep, as you won’t get too hot as you as sleep, but instead sleep nice and cool.
-Bamboo and cotton also last for a number of years, are easy to clean, and are more sustainable than synthetic fibers.
+These materials are not only soft and bacteria-resistant, but they prevent moisture and heat from getting trapped and causing mattress degradation.
+Having a breathable mattress protector will lead to higher quality sleep, as you won’t get too hot as you sleep, but instead sleep nice and cool.
+Bamboo and cotton also last several years, are easy to clean, and are more sustainable than synthetic fibers.

 Avoid jumping or standing on your mattress.

 This can damage the coils or other internal components of your mattress.
-If you need to get into bed, take care to do so gently.
+If you need to get into bed, do so gently.

 Pets can carry dirt and bacteria into your bed, which can shorten the lifespan of your mattress.
 In addition, their nails can tear the fabric of your mattress.